SadhanaShreee/VitaBeat/README.md

 # VitaBeat – AI-Powered Heart Attack Detection Device

+## 🚀 Project Submission for GDG Hackathon 2025

+This project, **VitaBeat**, is submitted as part of the **Google Developer Groups (GDG) Hackathon 2025**.
+It addresses the problem of **"Lack of Access to Healthcare in Underserved Communities"** by providing an **affordable, portable heart attack detection device** for rural areas.

+## 🏥 Problem Statement: Lack of Access to Healthcare in Underserved Communities

+Many rural and remote communities lack access to basic healthcare services, leading to **preventable diseases, poor health outcomes, and higher mortality rates**.
+The **primary barriers** include:
+- **Limited healthcare infrastructure** (hospitals, diagnostic centers).
+- **Shortage of medical professionals** (especially cardiologists).
+- **Lack of awareness about early heart attack detection**.

+## 💡 Our Solution – VitaBeat

+VitaBeat is a **low-cost, portable device** that helps detect early signs of a heart attack using:
+✅ **Blood biomarker testing (Troponin-I detection)** – Like a glucometer for heart health.
+✅ **ECG & PPG sensors** – For additional heart rhythm analysis.
+✅ **No internet required** – Works offline, making it suitable for rural areas.
+✅ **Easy-to-use design** – No medical expertise needed.

+This project aligns with **UN SDG 3: Good Health and Well-Being**, ensuring **affordable healthcare access** for all.

 ## Overview
 There is a pressing need for a dedicated, portable device that can predict the probability of a heart attack in real-time.
 This device should be easy to use, affordable, and capable of providing actionable insights, empowering users to seek timely medical intervention.